cryptosubh/blog/_drafts/Guess-My-Weight.md

 ---
-layout = post
+layout: post
-title = Guess My Weight
+title: Guess My Weight
 ---

 My height is in the fifth percentile for women my age.
 What percentile do you think I'm in for weight?